DEPLANTEC/DEPLANTEC/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on WebAssembly in RUST.
+- 🔭 I’m currently working on WebAssembly projectin RUST.
 - 🌱 I’m currently learning to be a better programmer in RUST.
 - 👯 I’m looking to collaborate on robotic project.
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help to be better in mathematics and artificial intelligence.
 - 💬 Ask me about ... anythings.
 - 📫 How to reach me: DEPLANTEC(@)PROTONMAIL.COM
 - ⚡ Fun fact: I grew up in Ivory Coast.